ASHWANI-SONI/React_Quick_start/Readme.md

 <li>You’ll get two things from useState: the current state (count), and the function that lets you update it (setCount).
 You can give them any names, but the convention is to write [something, setSomething].</li>
 <li>Hooks are more restrictive than other functions.
 You can only call Hooks at the top of your components (or other Hooks).
 I</li>
 <li> In React, it’s conventional to use onSomething names for props which represent events and handleSomething for the function definitions which handle those events.</li>
+<li> (You can read the ...history spread syntax as “enumerate all the items in history”.)</li>
+<li>It’s strongly recommended that you assign proper keys whenever you build dynamic lists.
+If you don’t have an appropriate key, you may want to consider restructuring your data so that you do.</li>
+<li>If no key is specified, React will report an error and use the array index as a key by default</li>
 </ul>